Deer Lake Association

 Remember, there are no Second Chances:

-Once in the Lake, Always in the Lake
+Once in Deer Lake, Always in Deer Lake!

 What you can do to help prevent Deer Lake from becoming infested with AIS:

 Several local lakes are now infested with zebra mussels, starry stonewort, or other aquatic invasives (AIS) including Pokegama, Little Jay Gould, Big Winnie, Sand, North Star, and Dora Lakes, portions of the Mississippi, Bowstring and Bigfork Rivers, and Hale and McKinney Lakes in Grand Rapids.
 The Mississippi River is now infested all the way from Big Winnie to south of Grand Rapids.